Changes to Corporate Income Tax (CIT) Law

 The new law provides for input VAT deduction rights in relation to the following partially exempt deliveries:

-- goods and services deliveries made free of charge to institutions and organizations stated in the 17th article of the VAT law.
+- Goods and services deliveries made free of charge to institutions and organisations stated in the 17th Article of the VAT Law.

 VAT exemption for deliveries to duty-free shops